JanPhilipp-Bullenkamp/MorseMesh/README.md

-# Morse Theory Mesh Segmentation
+# MorseMesh

+NOT UP TO DATE...

-Provides a discrete Morse theory framework for 3D mesh data.
+Provides a discrete Morse theory framework for 3D mesh data and contains a mesh segmentation method and a graphical user interface.
 Work in progress...

 # Contents
 - [Discrete Morse Theory Introduction](#discrete-morse-theory-introduction)